Skip to main content

 • Appropriate dressings and product selection should be based on the wound management objectives and specific woman’s needs.
 Refer to Maternity Core Wound Product List (Appendix II)

-• If a Caesarean section Surgical Site Infection (SSI) is suspected the woman should be referred to the Named Obstetrician and the SSI details fully recorded on BadgerNet.
+• If a Caesarean birth Surgical Site Infection (SSI) is suspected the woman should be referred to the Named Obstetrician and the SSI details fully recorded on BadgerNet.

 Discharge to primary care or other health care setting

-Provide wound products for one weeks supply and record dressing regime in Clinical Portal.
+• Ensure a 7 day supply of wound products are given and record dressing regime in Clinical Portal.

 Review